Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Modelers/Findoer/002_GithubDoc.md

-Findoer (sorry Finder is already an important module in python standards, so just to be sure to not override...) instances helps to find in a hdf5 table RowedVariablesList corresponding to the FindingConditionTuplesList.
+Findoer (sorry Finder is already an important module in python standards, so just to be sure to not override...) instances helps to find in a hdf5 table RowedVariablesList corresponding to the FindingConditionVariable.

 """